worktheclock/replit.github.io/tutorials/18-telegram-bot.md

 "prev_page" and "next_page" are the current page either decremented or incremented if they are a valid page numbers (otherwise set to None so that the template doesn't display them).

-### Putting it all Together
+## Putting it All Together

-If we run our program now, the flask web-app won’t work yet.
+If we run our program now, the Flask web app won’t work yet.
 Flask needs to listen for requests in a similar way to the Telegram library.
 We might normally end the program with `app.run()` to start the Flask server.

 The problem is that this line of code would never be reached in normal circumstances because we have the line `updater.idle()` blocking our code before that.
 To solve this, we can replace this line with the line that starts our Flask server in the foreground.
 This is because the only reason we had the line was to stop the program from quitting prematurely and Flask accomplishes the same anyway.
-So let us change it to this:
+So, let's change it to this:

 ```python
 #updater.idle()
 app.run(host='0.0.0.0', port=8080)
 ```

-The parameters, host and port, set to these values allow Replit to access the server and should normally display a window with our page’s content.
+The parameters, host and port set to these values allow Replit to access the server and should normally display a window with our page’s content.
 We can now browse through messages sent to this bot by users.

-## Make it your own
+## Make it Your Own

 If you've followed along, you'll have your own version of the repl to extend.
 Otherwise, start from ours.

 <iframe height="400px" width="100%" src="https://replit.com/@ritza/telegram-bot?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-## Where next?
+## Where Next?

-Try using the "/setcommands" command in BotFather to add a quick-menu for the commands in your bot.
-Usage is described [here](https://core.telegram.org/bots#6-botfather)
+Try using the "/setcommands" command in the BotFather to add a quick-menu for the commands in your bot.
+Usage is described [here](https://core.telegram.org/bots#6-botfather).

 If we wanted access to the username of a person sending a message, we could access it in a similar way that we would access the message's text: